nehaljwani/team.exiv2.org/book/IMaEA.md

 One thing is certain, getting a better approach to project estimation is of enormous importance.
 We have to do better.
 I have tried to set out here an area of investigation that is worthy of attention.

 Final words about this.
 I didn't undertake a PhD.
 Instead I have spent 10,000 hours working on Exiv2.
 This book is my  thesis.
-The presentation at LGM in Rennes is my defence.
+The presentation at LGM in Rennes would have been my defence.
 My reward is to know that I've done my best.

 [TOC](#TOC)
 <div id="11-19"/>
 ### 11.19 Enhancements

 I'm not sure there is anything very interesting to be said about this.
 There are really different types of requests.
-For example, adding recognition for one lens may only require one line of C++, a test file and a 10-line python test script.
+For example, adding recognition for one lens may only require one line of C++, a test image and a 10-line python test script.
 This is straightforward and can be fixed within hours.
-At the other extreme is the request to support ISOBMFF files including HEIC and CR3.
+At the other extreme is the request to support BMFF files.
 This project involves research, code, test, build and documentation changes.
-And to make it even more difficult, the Community have challenged the legality of providing the feature.
-This feature will take years to complete.
+And to make it even more difficult, the Community challenged the legality of providing the feature.
+This feature took one year to complete.
+Probably 500 hours were spend on legal discussion.

 In principle, anybody can develop a feature and submit a PR.
 In reality, this seldom happens.
 When this does happen, the effort required by me and the developer is often about the same.
-So, being offered code in a PR often doubles my work-load.
+So, code offered in a PR often doubles my work-load.

 [TOC](#TOC)
 <div id="11-20"/>
 ### 11.20 Tools

-Every year brings new/different tools.
-For example: cmake, git, MarkDown, Conan and C++11.
+Every year brings new tools.
+For example: cmake, git, MarkDown, Conan and C++20.
 One of the remarkable properties of tools you have never used is that they are perfect and solve all known issues, _until you use them_.
 Tools you have never used are bug free and perfect.
 Or so I am told.

 I had an issue with the release bundles for Exiv2 v0.26.
 My primary development platform is macOS.
 Remarkably, the version of tar shipped by Apple puts hidden files in bundles to store file extended attributes.
 I didn't know this until the bundles shipped and a bug report appeared.
 You cannot see those files on macOS, because tar on macOS recreates the extended attributes.
 However there were thousands of hidden files in the source bundle on Linux.
 I recreated the bundles as Exiv2 v0.27a and shipped them.
 There is an environment variable to suppress this.
 I believe it is:  TAR\_WRITER\_OPTIONS=--no-mac-metadata.

 Case closed.
-Except for very critical emails about changing bundles checksums.
+Except for very critical emails about changing bundle checksums.

 For v0.27 we adopted CMake to do the packaging.
 Very nice.
 Works well.
 Guess what?
 CMake produces .tar.gz files which have these hidden files.
 Several people emailed to say "You wouldn't have this problem if you used CPack.".
 100% wrong.
 It is a known documented issue in CPack.
 So, the issue resurfaced because we used CPack.
 Additionally, we had three release candidates for v0.27 which were published on 27 October, 15 November and 7 December 2018.  v0.27 shipped on 20 December and the bug report arrived on the day after Christmas Day.